How to Use Emotional Intelligence in the Workplace

-Dale Carnegie once said, “When dealing with people, remember you are not dealing with creatures of logic, but with creatures of emotion.”
-People are by nature emotional creatures, but only the emotionally intelligent can recognize emotions—both their own and others—and work with them to reach the best possible outcome for everyone.
+People are by nature emotional creatures, but only the emotionally intelligent can recognize emotions—both their own and that of others—and work with them to reach the best possible outcome for everyone.
 Within the chamber of emotional intelligence lies opportunities to succeed personally and professionally.

 The Importance of Emotional Intelligence in the Workplace

 Emotionally intelligent people are far more likely to succeed at work.
 Consider Daniel Goleman’s five pillars of emotional intelligence and how valuable these characteristics are in a professional:

 - Self-awareness – This is crucial in understanding one’s strengths and weaknesses, and it’s particularly useful when receiving feedback.